Elon Faculty with Expertise in Religion

-- Dr. Garcia-Soormally’s monograph on colonial Mexico is tentatively titled Idolatry and the Construction of the Spanish Empire (University Press of Colorado, 2018)
+- Dr. Garcia-Soormally’s most recent monograph on transatlantic studies is titled Idolatry and the Construction of the Spanish Empire (University Press of Colorado, 2018)

 Pamela D. Winfield

 Dr. Winfield is a scholar of Buddhist studies whose research and teaching focus on the intersection of religion and visual/material culture in East Asia.
 Fields of interest include Japanese Buddhism, East Asian religions, Zen, Tantric Buddhism, religious experience, sacred space, religious healing, and church-state relations in Japan and China.